 - Contact Us Now: 888-ROKITALAW Tap to Call

 Choosing the right trademark name is one of the most important things you’ll do for your business.
-Why?
-Because a strong name sets you apart, builds your brand, and helps protect you legally.
-But what actually makes for a good trademark?
-In this guide, you’ll find easy trademark name tips, tricks for coming up with unique names, and an explanation of the trademark distinctiveness spectrum to help your business stand out—and stay protected.
+A strong name sets you apart, builds your brand, and creates reputation within your industry.
+The more unique your name is, the easier it will be to trademark.
+The guide below discusses how to choose a unique trademark name and also provides an explanation of the trademark distinctiveness spectrum.

 The Trademark Distinctiveness Spectrum

 Not all names are created equal.
-In trademark law, names are ranked on a spectrum based on how distinctive they are:
+Under trademark law, names are ranked on a spectrum based on how distinctive they are:

 - Generic